An ag(e)ing hacker, Luca Saiu's blog

 Ви́дишь means “you (singular) see” — imperfective-aspect indicative present, second person singular.
 Of course I have another note for the infinitive ви́деть, but it is important to memorise some inflected forms for a verb so easy to conjugate incorrectly: judging only from the infinitive this conjugated form would be ви́дешь*.

-I am not entirely satisfied with any way of handling what Anki terms “leech cards”: after a certain (large) number of failures to remember a card the Anki default is setting the card aside and just giving up on it in the future: the reasoning is that one’s time is better spent with material on which one can progress, instead of insisting on mastering all of it.
+I am not entirely satisfied with any way of handling what Anki terms “leech cards”: after a certain (high) number of failures to remember a card the Anki default is setting the card aside and just giving up on it in the future: the reasoning is that one’s time is better spent with material on which one can progress, instead of insisting on mastering all of it.

 I strongly dislike this default setting which clashes with my mentality, so I set up Anki to just mark leech cards as leeches, without changing their scheduling in any way: any note I insert I want to learn.
 On the other hand I do spend a long time on some very difficult cards, of course, which is frustrating.